tmhglnd/mercury/docs/05-ring.md

 		- `Int+` -> A positive whole number, bigger than 0
 		- `Int` -> A whole number, negative or positive, including 0
 		- `Float` -> A floating-point number, negative or positive, including 0
-	- `String` -> A combination of letter-characters, may include capital letter, underscores and digits, but may not start with a digit
+	- `String` -> A combination of letter-characters, may include capital letter, underscores and digits

 **Rings**